hiddify/hiddify.com/docs/manager/index.md

         </li>
         <li>
         <a target="_blank" href="/manager/basic-concepts-and-troubleshooting/The-correct-format-of-admin-link">
-            The correct format of admin link
+            Explanations about admin link in HiddifyManager
         </a>
         </li>
     </div>